-The Affordability Fund program stopped accepting new applications as of July 31st, 2020.
-For those who had completed Trusted Conversations and are waiting for their in-home assessments, please note that the Affordability Fund program does not provide rebates and does not ‘sell’ products – it provides measures at no cost to help beneficiaries save on their electricity bills.
-For any questions about your application or if you are contacted by a party offering rebates or seeking to sell products to you, please send an e-mail with your application number to email@example.com or contact your LDC.
+The AffordAbility Fund stopped accepting new applications as of July 31st, 2020.
+We are currently experiencing delays in delivering appliances for applications in process due to COVID-19 related supply challenges.
+The AffordAbility Fund does not provide rebates or ‘sell’ products.
+For any questions about your application or if you are contacted by a third-party offering rebates or seeking to sell products to you, please send an e-mail with your application number to firstname.lastname@example.org.

 Frequently Asked Questions

 If you called to apply before 8 p.m. or posted your application by 11:59 p.m. on July 31 AND completed your Trusted Conversation with one of our advisors before August 31, 2020 then your application has been processed.
 You will receive more information shortly on which free energy saving measures you may qualify for.

 To qualify for Level 2 and 3 help, we will ask you to provide some basic information such as your total household income (for all members 18 years and older, after tax), your average electricity bill, and any late payment or disconnection fees you have paid.
 Your personal information will be kept strictly private.

 The collection, use and disclosure of your personal information is kept strictly confidential and is only shared with your consent back to your electricity company.
 We are committed to data security and have processes in place to safeguard your privacy and the information collected.